Art & Poetry

 Betrayer.

-I know, if it were up to you, you wouldn’t have picked this.
+I know, if it were up to you, you would not have picked this.

 You remind me of me.